pablisch/pablisch/README.md

 Hello, I'm Pablo, a Makers Academy graduate, a lover of making and lifelong learner.

-- 💻  I’m currently working on my portfolio
+- 💻  I’m currently working on a React AI meal plan generator site for [Pensano.dev](https://pensano.dev/)
-- 🌱  I’m currently practising React
+- 🌱  I’m currently learning Java.
+It's new to me and therfore exciting!
-- 📨  How to reach me: pablito@me.com
+- 📨  Reach me at pablito@me.com

 ## Languages and Tools:
 <p align="left">